-WASHINGTON, April 20, 2020 – The American Bar Association’s Center for Human Rights, in conjunction with the Clooney Foundation for Justice’s TrialWatch initiative, issued a TrialWatch Fairness Report with a grade of “D” after monitoring the Kyrgyzstan government’s prosecution of Gulzhan Pasanova for fatally injuring her husband.
+WASHINGTON, March 11, 2021 – The American Bar Association Center for Human Rights, in conjunction with the Clooney Foundation for Justice’s TrialWatch initiative, issued a TrialWatch Fairness Report with a grade of “D” after monitoring the criminal proceedings against human rights activist and blogger Alnur Ilyashev in Kazakhstan.

 A copy of the ABA’s Center for Human Rights TrialWatch Fairness Report can be read here.

 The ABA is the largest voluntary association of lawyers in the world.
 As the national voice of the legal profession, the ABA works to improve the administration of justice, promotes programs that assist lawyers and judges in their work, accredits law schools, provides continuing legal education, and works to build public understanding around the world of the importance of the rule of law.
 View our privacy statement online.
 Follow the latest ABA news at www.americanbar.org/news and on Twitter @ABANews.

 The Clooney Foundation for Justice's TrialWatch initiative monitors criminal prosecutions of vulnerable persons around the world.
 For more information, go to https://cfj.org/project/trialwatch/.